-IFRS 7.8(e) Financial assets at FVTPL include the equity investment in XY Ltd together with listed equity securities.
+Financial assets at FVTPL include the equity investment in XY Ltd together with listed equity securities.
 The Group accounts for the investment at FVTPL and did not make the irrevocable election to account for it at FVOCI.
-The equity investment in XY Ltd was measured at cost less any impairment charges under IAS 39, as it was deemed that its fair value could not be estimated reliably.

-31 December 2018
+31 December 2019 31 December 2018

-Investment in XY Ltd 752
+Investment in XY Ltd 752 720

-Listed equity securities 421
+Listed equity securities 421 343

-1,173
+1,173 1,063